smonsays/git-workshop/slides/git_simon-schug_20190426.md

 # III.
 Version Control {data-background=#FF4081}

 ## Configuring git
-Since this is our first time with git, we tell it who we are 🙋️:
+Since this is your first time with git, tell it who you are 🙋️:
 ```
 git config --global user.name "Your Name"
 git config --global user.email "youremail@email.com"
 ```
-which text editor ✍️ we prefer:
+which text editor ✍️ you prefer:
 ```
 git config --global core.editor "nano"
 ```